buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 8 hours

 You suggest a course of activity (limited to a sentence or two) and magically influence a creature within range that you can see and hear and that can understand you, chosen by you.
-Creatures that can't be charmed are immune to this effect.
+Creatures that can' \*\*t be charmed are immune to this effect.
 The suggestion must be worded in such a manner as to make the course of action sound reasonable.
 Asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act automatically negates the effect of the spell.

 The target must make a Will Saving Throw.
 On a failed save, it follows the course of action you described to the best of its ability.
 The suggested course of action can continue for the entire duration.
 If the suggested activity can be completed in a shorter time, the spell ends when the subject finishes what it was asked to do.

 You can also specify conditions that will trigger a special activity during the duration.
 For example, you might suggest that a knight give her warhorse to the first beggar she meets.
-If the condition isn't met before the spell expires, the activity isn't performed.
+If the condition isn' \*\*t met before the spell expires, the activity isn' \*\*t performed.
 If you or any of your companions damage the target, the spell ends.

-\mostro{Sunbeam}
+Sunbeam
 - **Magic List**:: Conjuration
 - **Level**:: 6, Uncommon
 - **Casting Time**:: 2 Actions
 - **Range**:: Self (18-meter line)
 - **Duration**:: Concentration, maximum 1 minute

 A beam of brilliant light flashes out from your hand in a 1-meter-wide, 18-meter-long line.
 Each creature in the line must make a Fortitude Saving Throw.
 On a failed save, a creature takes 6d8 Light damage and is blinded until your next turn.
-On a successful save, it takes half as much damage and isn't blinded.
+On a successful save, it takes half as much damage and isn' \*\*t blinded.
 Undead and oozes have -1d6 on this saving throw.
 You can create a new line of radiance as an Action on any turn until the spell ends by spending 3 Actions during any of your turns until the spell ends.

 For the duration, a mote of brilliant radiance shines in your hand.
 It sheds bright light in a 9-meter radius and dim light for an additional 9 meters.
 This light is sunlight.